h-urena/az-900/module_03/management_and_governance.md

 ### Pricing Calculator

-Estimates cost for provisioning resources in Azure **with an existing subscription**.
+Estimates cost for provisioning resources before deployment in Azure **with an existing subscription**.

 ### TCO Calculator